Port Rowan: Attractions

 For more than 30 years, Port Rowan hosted Bayfest which is an annual Labour Day celebration.
 The celebration was originally known as the Tomato Fest.
 Bayfest typically lasts for three days each year.
 The celebration usually features a parade, vendors, and fireworks.

-Franni's Attic is one of the top five places to visit in Port Rowan; offering a variety of antiques, furniture, and hardware that ranges from average to excellent levels of quality.
-Expect to spend at least 180 minutes browsing through the store's historical treasures.

-Uncles Country Coffee is an inexpensive Canadian-style cafe that has served the Port Rowan area for years.
-They have a very good selection of items on the menu that include donuts, French fries, hamburgers (the house specialty comes with bacon and cheese), and cakes.
-The service is friendly and is a favorite among locals.
-All orders are made at the counter, breakfast can be enjoyed all day, and free refills of either pop or water are available on site.
-Uncles Country Coffee is considered to be motorcycle-friendly and is open year-round.

-Twin's Ice Cream Parlour is a dessert place that is popular with the teenagers in this small town.
-During the summer season, the restaurant offers ice cream at a reasonable price and an excellent level of quality.
-Alternate selections include frozen yogurt for the more health conscious and banana splits for those craving the extra potassium.

 The Port Rowan Wetlands were created in 1970 and provides a way for locals and tourists to experience live birds, snakes, and turtles.
 The trail in addition to the wetlands are open year-round and are easily accessible to wheelchair users.

-Port Rowan Lion's Park is also an attractive place to find birds; with at least 71 species of bird found within the area in 2019 alone.
+Port Rowan Lion's Park is also an attractive place to find birds and snakes; with at least 71 species of bird found within the area in 2019 alone.
 Typical species found there are the Great blue heron, the Herring gull, and the Bonaparte's gull.

-The Port Rowan LCBO provides a convenient beverage selection for the Port Rowan community, although it is known for having a smaller selection compared to outlets in neighbouring Langton or Delhi.

-Dizzy Lizzy's [Gift and Toy Store] is a store for people of all ages, specializing in unique gifts and candy.

 Cemetery

 Bayview Cemetery is the town's historic cemetery; having individuals and families buried there as far back as the War of 1812.
 It is a United Empire Loyalists cemetery which has at least 498 individuals and/or families stored underneath the ground.
 Winter grave decorations are permitted while live plants are not permitted to be on the cemetery grounds.
 Common last names found at the cemetery include Abbott, Backhouse, Backus, Bantam, Brown, and Chamberlain.